edcedcedcedc/edcedcedcedc/README.md

 I'm a software engineer, with three years of experience in total, which includes academic projects, personal initiatives, competitive programming, and one and a half years of professional experience in frontend developement.
 At current time I am in my second-year of the [Open Source Society University](https://github.com/edcedcedcedc/computer-science-curriculum-ossu) Computer Science Curriculum.
 I enjoy competitive programming, a priory low level programming in c, c++, maybe bash, game development, web programming in java and javascript on either client or server side.

-Directed Acyclic Graph of my CompSci curriculum progress, vertices in yellow mean that the course is either done or in progress
+Directed Acyclic Graph of my CompSci curriculum progress, vertices in yellow mean that the course is either done or in progress.

 ![Screenshot 2025-02-17 234212](https://github.com/user-attachments/assets/3aad394c-68be-4362-8465-159d807ac710)